Shakib-BD/Firmware-Dumper/README.md

 - Make sure you fill in the information correctly.
 - The repository created will be private, not public.
 You can change this.
 - Set the action entries to `true` for the trees you want to be loaded separately.
+- You can upload the ROM dump either by creating a GitLab repository or as a release release on the GitHub local (this repository).
+In cases where the ROM size is large, I recommend publishing as GitHub releases.
+To select it as a repository, write in the relevant section of the entries: `repo` and to compress it: `compress`.
 - Telegram: @YZBruh